abhiTronix/vidgear/docs/gears/writegear/compression/params.md

     writer = WriteGear(output_filename = 'output.mp4') #Define writer
     ```

-    !!! danger "Make sure to provide valid filename with valid file-extension based on the encoder in use _(default is `.mp4`)_."
+    !!! danger "Make sure to provide valid filename with valid file-extension based on the encoder in use."

 * **URL**: Valid URL of a network stream with a protocol supported by installed FFmpeg _(verify with command `ffmpeg -protocols`)_ only.
 This is useful for building a [**Video-Streaming Server**](https://trac.ffmpeg.org/wiki/StreamingGuide) with FFmpeg in WriteGear API.
 For example, you can stream on a `rtmp` protocol URL as follows: